-Although the convective contribution is fixed as soon as we know the velocity field and partial densities.
+The relative contributions of convection and diffusion are fixed as soon as we know the velocity field and the partial densities.
 But the causes of diffusion need further discussion, which we defer to Section 11.3.

 Combining eqns.
 (11.18) and (11.20), we find that